Cardinal sin: Seahawks stunned in overtime by the Arizona Cardinals for first loss of the season

 Seattle took over at the 31 with 2:42 left and two timeouts.

-A few plays later, Wilson hit Metcalf on a short pass he turned into a 48-yard touchdown.
+A few plays later, Wilson then hit Metcalf on a short pass that he turned into a 48-yard touchdown.
 However, David Moore was called for holding on Arizona cornerback Kevin Peterson, and Seattle had a third-and-14 at its own 48.

-On the next play, a Wilson pass intended for Lockett was picked off by Isaiah Simmons, who returned it to the Seattle 49.
+On the next play, a Wilson pass intended for Lockett was picked off by Simmons, who returned it to the Seattle 49.

-A pass a few plays later, Larry Fitzgerald took it to the 30 and Arizona called its final time out with 25 seconds remaining and two plays later Arizona got the kick it needed to win the game.
+A pass a few plays later to Larry Fitzgerald took it to the 30, and Arizona called its final time out with 25 seconds remaining.
+Two plays later, Arizona got the kick it needed to win the game.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.